OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ## Auto Complete

 The OpenBB Terminal is equipped with an auto completion engine that presents choices based on the current location.
 It is activated immediately upon entering any key, and where the function contains optional arguments, pressing the `space bar` after typing the command will present the list of available arguments.
 This functionality dramatically reduces the number of key strokes required to perform tasks and, in many cases, eliminates the need to consult the help dialogue for reminders.
-The list of choices - where they are bound by a defined list - is browsable via the up and down arrow keys.
+Choices - where they are bound by a defined list - are browsable via the up and down arrow keys.

 ![Auto Complete](https://user-images.githubusercontent.com/85772166/233247702-f707531c-2c65-4380-a662-cd4bc2ae0199.png)